monochromeXDD/fineLines/V2/README.md

 2. confidence metric and current session chat downloaded not implemented rn
 3. created the API version of the same fineLines but emplying API for faster inference (groqAPI)
       - too slow on local running even with QWEN3.3:0.6B (i.e, 0.6B parameters, the most lightweight and fastest i could find currently available)

+28.05.2025
+1. was tasked with adding a userAuth checkpoint for enabling admin-only access of the dB.
+2. using google cloud's OIDC (OAuth2) platform (testing phase, local deployment), i am successful in implmenting authentcation but no roles-based autherization.
+3. in my observation, a fully fledged roles based authentication will be possible with a full revamp of the fineLines structure but keeping the core RAG functionalities intact.
+4. Based on this, i am now shifting my effort towards the developemnet of fineLines V3.